-The Canon EOS 30D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2006 and March 2016.
+The Canon EOS 30D and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in February 2006 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the 1300D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 30D has a resolution of 8.2 megapixels, whereas the 1300D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is notably smaller (15 percent) than the Canon 30D.
 Moreover, the 1300D is substantially lighter (38 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the 1300D are weather-sealed.